 To mark this milestone, and to celebrate the many other reinventions that have continued in this Department over the years, we’re dedicating March 28-29, 2017, to three events that we’ll host, each of which focuses on a group which has been essential to our success: faculty, grads, and current students.

 - On Tues, March 28, we kick it off with Prof. Merinda Simmons hosting two faculty lectures on the study of religion at Alabama and in the US, one delivered by Prof. Michael Altman and the other by our currently longest serving faculty member, Prof. Theodore Trost (who came to UA in 1998).
 Dean Robert Olin, of the College of Arts & Sciences (which is generously funding our anniversary program) will open the event along with Prof. Patrick Green, who was the longtime chair of the Department and who retired in 1999.
 This event will take place in Gorgas 205 from 2:00-3:30 p.m.

-- And from 6:00 to 7:30 p.m., also on Wednesday, March 29, Prof. Altman will host an evening discussion with a group of grads we’ve invited back — all doing very different things with the careers, working either here in Tuscaloosa or in London, England — as our 50th anniversary Grad Tales event.
+- And from 6:30 to 7:30 p.m., also on Wednesday, March 29, Prof. Altman will host an evening discussion with a group of grads we’ve invited back — all doing very different things with their careers, working either here in Tuscaloosa or in London, England — as our 50th anniversary Grad Tales event, (in Gorgas 205 as well).
 They’ll be here for all three events and we’ll likely also have a more informal event with our grads and current majors/minors that afternoon; we hope that students in our Spring Core courses attend this evening discussion — to get a better idea about the various futures for which liberal arts skills can prepare them.

 The events are all free and open to the public and each includes light refreshments.